 Anthony holds a bachelor’s degree in Human Resource Management and has often been a visiting professor at colleges and universities around the country.
 Additionally, he has served as a keynote speaker for numerous universities, as well as for professional and civic organizations.
 He is committed to understanding people and helping to match the right candidates to the right positions.
 His efforts with MFC, along with partnering with universities around the country, helps to guide tomorrow’s leaders and assist with the advancement of young professionals.

-When he’s not working, Anthony is a philanthropist who dedicates time to helping charitable organizations.
-He has volunteered his time for such charities as the MS Walk, American Diabetes Association, Big Brothers-Big Sisters, Feed Our Starving Children, Soap4All, and Susan G. Komen.
+When he’s not working, Anthony is a philanthropist who dedicates time to helping charitable organizations, such as the MS Walk, American Diabetes Association, Big Brothers-Big Sisters, Feed Our Starving Children, Soap4All and Susan G. Komen.

 He also raised an impressive $20,000 for a MS Walk event that was held in Richmond, Virginia.